loot/loot/README.md

 The `masterlist-converter.exe` expects a v2 masterlist named `masterlist.txt` to be present in the same directory as it, and produces a v3 masterlist named `masterlist.txt.yaml`.

 The converter is a command line utility and will print any errors in encounters to the console.
 It also won't create a v3 masterlist file if errors are encountered.

+## Packaging Releases

+Installer and zip archive releases for the main BOSS application can be handled by running the scripts `installer.nsi` and `archive.py` in the `src` folder respectively.
+The installer script requires [NSIS Unicode](http://www.scratchpaper.com/) to be installed, while the archive script requires [Python](http://www.python.org/) to be installed.